Do You Need to Take Steps to Clean Up Your Criminal History???

 Working with a lawyer, you may have a legal avenue to clear your criminal record and protect your name.
 I can sit down with you, review your criminal record and provide clear guidance on what options are available.

 In order to get the arrest removed from your record, your attorney would file a petition in district court requesting the removal.
 The agencies that had information regarding this arrest would be notified to see if they have any objections to the expunction.
 The vast majority of expunction petitions aren't opposed by any law enforcement agency.
 There would have to be a very short hearing in district court to get the expunction.
 You and your attorney would need to appear at the brief expunction hearing.
 The filing fee to file a petition for an expunction is around $350.
-My legal fees for assisting you with an expunction petition here in Williamson County are $1,199.
+My legal fees for assisting you with an expunction petition here in Williamson County are $1,999 (including the filing fee).

 If you were arrested somewhere other than Williamson County, the expunction petition might have to be filed in the Texas county where the arrest occurred.
 My fee may increase slightly due to travel time considerations.
 Please contact my office if you are interested in an expunction in Williamson County or in any other Texas county.
 If a district judge grants your request to expunge the arrest from your criminal history, then you can legally deny that the arrest ever took place.
 It usually takes around 75 days from the day the petition gets filed to get an expunction completed.
 Therefore, it is not a good idea to wait until you absolutely need the arrest to be off your criminal history before applying for an expunction.

 If you ever get into additional trouble with the law, it is best to have this arrest expunged or deleted from your criminal record so that the old arrest will not hurt you in the eyes of a prosecutor who is looking at a new charge.
 Most prosecutors want to impose more punishment on a criminal defendant who has a serious criminal record than they would on someone who has a clean record.